evilmartians/astro-typedoc/README.md

 `website-types` and `website-nanostores` are Astro sites with enabled integration.

 `pnpm run build` to build projects, works for both of them.
+`pnpm start` to start a development server for a website